timofeysie/xexenes/README.md

 An update on this.
 After talking to a few recruiters, and landing two more senior Angular roles, I'm not sure how urgent becoming a senior React developer is.
 What I said above about inheritance and classes however is still very relevant after working on a project which was class/inheritance heavy which made understanding the code more difficult.
 There still seem to be way more React roles, but apparently they are for smaller companies, while the larger companies still use Angular.
 It still has a huge community as seen [on the framework watch](https://frontendwatch.com/).

-The jobs ratio continues to be of a concern:
+The jobs ratio continues to be of a concern for Angular developers:
 ```
 Angular: 74 jobs
 React: 221 jobs